GNiendorf/tracepy/README.md

 ## Overview

-TracePy is a sequential ray tracing package written in Python for designing optical systems in the geometric optics regime.
-It features lens optimization from Scipy and (very soon) Scikit-learn.
-TracePy is currently in active development and any collaborators would be welcome.
+TracePy is a sequential ray tracing package written in Python 3 for designing optical systems in the geometric optics regime.
+It features lens optimization from Scipy.

 ## Installation

-To use TracePy I suggest cloning the repository and using the command "pip3 install ." in the downloaded directory.
-You can also download TracePy directly through pypi with the command below.
+To use TracePy you can either clone the repository and use the command "pip3 install ." in the download directory, or you can download TracePy directly through pypi with the command below.

 ```
 pip3 install tracepy